EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 I'm a European Club Swinger and have entered a club competition score but I have been told it is not valid, why is this?

-If you enter a club competition score which is not from an official club competition - i.e. it doesn't qualify for handicapping purposes and does not have a confirmed CSS, it will not be accepted.
+If you enter a club competition score which is not from an official individual club competition - i.e. it doesn't qualify for handicapping purposes and does not have a confirmed CSS, it will not be accepted.
 Club competitions such as 'roll-ups', friendlies and pro-ams will fall into this category.
-If you are in doubt as to whether your competition is an official competition, please check with your club.
-A qualifying competition score will always have a Competition Scratch Score (CSS).
+All club competitions must be individual competitions.
+If you are in doubt as to whether your competition is an official individual competition, please check with your club.
+An individual qualifying competition score will always have a Competition Scratch Score (CSS).

 I’m a European Club Swinger, can I enter Open competition scores?

 Yes.
-CONGU registered Open events which are qualifying for handicap purposes can be accepted.
+CONGU registered Open events which are individual competitions and qualifying for handicap purposes can be accepted.
 It is the responsibility of the Player to provide all the necessary verification details required including confirmation of CSS.

 Why can I not enter Club Match Play competition scores?